MarcinOrlowski/trans-tool/docs/checks/syntax-check.md

 ## Summary ##

-* Check ID: None.
+* Check ID: **None**.
 This is built-in check which is always triggered on file load.
 It cannot be configured nor user controlled.
 * Checks base file: YES
 * Checks translations: YES

 ## Description ##

-This validators ensures proper structire of the files, use of allowed comment markers, key - value separators etc.
+This validators ensures proper structure of the files, use of allowed comment markers, key - value separators etc.

 ## Configuration file ##